-On the other hand, β -convergence appears to have come to an end after 1999 for advanced economies outside the euro area.
-Yet, as made clear by Figures 9(b) and 9(c), the lack of "reversion to the mean" among the control group is largely because of Japan and Switzerland, which have been stuck with persistently low or negative rates of inflation.9
+On the other hand, $\beta$ -convergence appears to have come to an end after 1999 for advanced economies outside the euro area.
+Yet, as made clear by Figures 9.b and 9.c, the lack of "reversion to the mean" among the control group is largely due to Japan and Switzerland, which have been stuck with persistently low or negative rates of inflation.

 In summary, the evidence in this section suggests that EMU in its initial design has not been a critical factor behind the convergence of inflation rates observed among euro area countries.
-The reason is that the phenomenon of inflation convergence got under way well before the creation of EMU, and has not been restricted to euro area countries.
-Furthermore, the operation of EMU does not seem to have strengthened or accelerated that convergence, at least in comparison with other developed economies.
+The reason is that the phenomenon of inflation convergence got underway well before the creation of EMU, and has not been restricted to euro area countries.
+Furthermore, the operation of EMU does not seem to have strengthened or accelerated that convergence, at least in comparison to other developed economies.